evan-brass/baremetal-pi/README.md

 ## Dependencies
 * cargo-binutils: `cargo install cargo-binutils`
 	* (required by binutils) `rustup component add llvm-tools-preview`
-* ARM64 cross-target: `rustup target add aarch64-unknown-none`
+* ARM64 cross-target: `rustup target add aarch64-unknown-none-softfloat`

+## Status
+It doesn't do much.
+It currently just blinks the green ACT led a few times and outputs "Hello World!" to the console before panicking.
+The panic handler outputs the panic message to the console.

 ## Instructions
 ### Initial Configuration: